Air Fryer Cottage Fries

 • Salt & pepper – to taste

-How to Make Air Fryer Cottage Fries
+How to Air Fry Cottage Fries

 Russet potatoes work the best for this recipe.
 They have enough starch in them to get crispy and yet remain fluffy on the inside.
 A smaller sized potato that makes silver dollar size circles is just right.